aidl-upc-2024-clothes-extractor/clothes-extractor/docs/MinutesOfMeeting.md

 * Pol proposse SNR and SSIM as metrics to evaluate how much good is out algorithm.

 ### Actions
-* Alvarto and Joan to use the lab U-nbet as base to create a net that we can train from scratch.
+* Alvarto and Joan to use the lab U-net as base to create a net that we can train from scratch.
 * Josep Maria to use a pretrainned U-net and do the transfer learning
 * Raul to prepare an index of the presentation and an intial propossal.
 When this is done help to the rest.